darylknight/boilerplate/README.md

 -  Update the details in `package.json`
 -  Update the site details in this README.md file

-### Setting up an existing site based on this repository
+### Installing a local copy of this site

 -  Clone this repository
--  Create an empty database for the site
+-  Run `ddev start`
--  Duplicate the `.env.example` file as `.env` (DDEV will do this for you and fill in some details).
-Update the Database Configuration, change the `CRAFT_ENVIRONMENT` variable to `dev`, update the `PRIMARY_SITE_URL` and `BASE_PATH`
+-  DDEV will duplicate the `.env.example` file as `.env` and fill in some details.
+Update the Database Configuration, change the `CRAFT_ENVIRONMENT` variable to `dev`, update the `PRIMARY_SITE_URL` and `BASE_PATH` according to your environment (on DDEV, `BASE_PATH` should be `./`)
 -  Enter a `CP_TRIGGER`.
 This defaults to `control` if left blank
 -  Enter `on` for `SYSTEM_STATUS`
--  Run `npm update` to install the latest packages from `package.json`
--  Run `composer install` to install Craft and it's plugins from `composer.json`
 -  Generate a new `APP_ID` for `.env` by running `./craft setup/app-id`
 -  Copy the `SECURITY_KEY` from the server and update it in the `.env` file.
--  Import the database by downloading a backup from the Utilities section in the live site
+-  Import the database by downloading a backup from the Utilities section on the live site
 -  Copy `config/license.key` from the server as this isn't stored in the repository
 -  You can download user-uploaded assets from the server either through SFTP, SSH, or with one of the rsync commands below

 ### Syncing assets

-You can sync user-uploaded assets from the live sites to your local installation with rsync:

 -  Staging to local: `rsync -rtP --delete ploi@SER.VER.IP.ADD.RESS:/home/ploi/staging.boilerplate.com/web/uploads/ web/uploads/`
--  Production to local:`rsync -rtP --delete ploi@SER.VER.IP.ADD.RESS:/home/ploi/boilerplate.com/web/uploads/ web/uploads/`
+-  Production to local: `rsync -rtP --delete ploi@SER.VER.IP.ADD.RESS:/home/ploi/boilerplate.com/web/uploads/ web/uploads/`

 ## Code Formatting